Stoller Vineyards

 Duckhorn Portfolio is the umbrella corporation of an expanding wine mini-empire.
 First came the flagship Duckhorn Vineyards, established in 1976 by Dan and Margaret Duckhorn to pioneer and feature premium Napa Merlot.
 (Duckhorn has a “second growth” label named Decoy, as well.)
 Next came Paraduxx in 1994, specializing in Zinfandel-based blends.
 This was followed by Goldeneye, which began making Pinot Noir in 1996.

-Duckhorn’s newest label is Migration, established in 2001 in the Anderson Valley.
+Duckhorn established Migration in 2001 in the Anderson Valley.
 Migration focused first on Pinot Noir.
 Shaped by the valley’s cool nights, fog-shrouded mornings and mild, sunny afternoons, this inaugural release established Migration’s stylistic identity, producing wines with abundant fruit and bright acidity.

 In 2008, Migration produced its first Chardonnay using fruit from vineyard sources in the Russian River Valley.
 This wine is the first Chardonnay in Duckhorn’s 30-year history.
 In preparing for the Chardonnay production, Migration saw the potential for Pinot Noir from the Russian River Valley, and made its first Russian River Valley Pinot Noir in 2008 as well.